hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/04-deploy-services-in-eks-dev/assignment.md

 ---
-slug: deploy-services-in-eks-prod
+slug: deploy-services-in-eks-dev
-id: n1oadiz2ylrp
+id: t1xyflsbx2c2
 type: challenge
-title: Deploy Services in EKS for the Prod Deployment
+title: Deploy Services in EKS for the Dev Team
-teaser: Let's deploy some microservices on EKS for the production deployment!
+teaser: Let's deploy some microservices on EKS for the development team!
 notes:
 - type: video
-  url: ../assets/video/SSN4AWS-Challenge4.mp4
+  url: ../assets/video/SSN4AWS-Challenge3.mp4
 - type: text
   contents: In this section you will create an EKS cluster and deploy some services.
 tabs: